When Does Translation Require Context? A Data-driven, Multilingual Exploration: Cross-phenomenon MT Evaluation

 \subsection{MT Evaluation Framework}

-Given a pair of parallel source and target documents $(X, Y)$, our MuDA tagger assigns a set of discourse phenomena tags $\{t_i^1, \cdots, t_i^n\}$ to each target token $y_i \in Y$.
-Then, using the \texttt{compare-mt} toolkit \cite{neubig-etal-2019-compare}, we compute the mean word f-measure of system outputs compared to the reference for each tag.
+Given a pair of parallel source and target documents $(X, Y)$, our MuDA tagger assigns one or more tags from a set of discourse phenomena $\{t_i^1, \cdots, t_i^n\}$ to each target token $y_i \in Y$.
+Using the \texttt{compare-mt} toolkit \cite{neubig-etal-2019-compare}, we compute the mean word f-measure of system outputs compared to the reference for each tag.
 This allows us to identify which discourse phenomena models can translate more or less accurately.